-Anyone can go on a trip, or plan the right stops to avoid tourist traps and find great food, but the best travellers make the most of their tech.
+Anyone can go on a trip, or plan the right stops to avoid tourist traps and find great food, but the best frequent fliers can do even better with the right travel tech tips.
 On a recent trip to Tucson, I managed to use a simple list-making app to become a better packer, and I'm already using a new app to plan my upcoming trip to London.

 Use and revise packing templates

 Travelling is all about selective packing, as you can't bring your whole life with you wherever you go.
 This is why I made a template in the Things (opens in new tab) productivity app, where I list out every single thing I could need on a trip.

 Then, about a week before I leave, I duplicate said template and re-name it based on the trip I'm going on.
 Then, I edit the items based on the number of days I'll be there, and how I'll need to dress.